H3llW1z/Wallpapers/README.md

 # Wallpapers

-Это приложение предназначено для просмотра изображений с сайта Pixabay.com и позволяет устанавливать картинки в качестве обоев рабочего стола. Реализовано с использованием библиотек: Retrofit для работы с сетью, Android Navigation Component для навигации, Dagger для инъекции зависимостей, Picasso для загрузки изображений. Для организации многопоточности используются Coroutines. Приложение использует паттерн MVVM, Stateful ViewModel, следует принципам Clean Architecture .
+This application is designed to view images from the website Pixabay.com and allows you to set pictures as desktop wallpapers.
+Implemented using libraries: Retrofit for working with the network, Android Navigation Component for navigation, Dagger for dependency injection, Picasso for loading images.
+Coroutines are used to organize multithreading.
+The application uses the MVVM pattern, Stateful ViewModel, follows the principles of Clean Architecture.